levontumanyan/Heap-Allocator/README.md

 ## Todo

+1. Add actual memory freeing from the process space, i.e. munmap
-1. Understand and improve the data alignment / padding part.
+2. Understand and improve the data alignment / padding part.
-2. is our code correct in the sense of blocks not somehow being created where a data pointed by the block should be.
+3. is our code correct in the sense of blocks not somehow being created where a data pointed by the block should be.
-3. Comprehensive testing needed for the malloc
+4. Comprehensive testing needed for the malloc